Position

 • Minimum of 2 years of experience as an MRI Technologist.

-• Strong knowledge of MRI procedures and protocols.
+• Strong knowledge of MRI equipment and procedures.

 Is becoming a MRI Technologist a good career path?